DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 Once a partnership for a cohort is confirmed, any new participants registered for training at that school will be assigned to the ‘default’ training provision.
 For example, once a provider confirms their partnership for the 2024 cohort, any participants registered by the school's induction tutor will automatically default to training with the agreed provider and delivery partner.

-### Find schools delivering early career training programmes in a given cohort
+### Find schools delivering training in a given cohort

 ```
 GET /api/v3/schools/ecf?filter[cohort]={year}
 ```

-View details for schools providing early career training in a given cohort.
+View details for schools providing training in a given cohort.
 Check details on the type of training programme schools have chosen to deliver, and whether they have confirmed partnerships in place.

 <div class="govuk-inset-text"> The <code>cohort</code> filter must be included as a parameter.
 The API will reject requests which do not include the <code>cohort</code> filter. </div>